black-puppydog/lykin_tutorial/part_3_database_follows/README.md

 Finally, we put all the pieces together and completed the workflow for our subscription and unsubscription routes.
 Well done for making it this far!

-In the next installment we'll deal primarily with Scuttlebutt messages - learning how to get all the message authored by a peer, as well as how to filter the post-type messages and add them to our key-value database.
+In the next installment we'll deal primarily with Scuttlebutt messages - learning how to get all the messages authored by a peer, as well as how to filter down to post-type messages and add them to our key-value database.

 ## Funding